 The Ideal Sleeping Temperature

-At nighttime, you should lower the thermostat to between 60 degrees Fahrenheit and 67 degrees Fahrenheit in order to prioritize proper sleep health.
-That’s because the colder temperatures encourage the body to produce higher amounts of melatonin, a hormone that regulates circadian rhythm and leads to a deeper sleep.
+The ideal temperature for sleeping, according to the National Sleep Foundation, is between 65 and 68 degrees Fahrenheit.
+That’s because cooler temperatures encourage the body to produce higher amounts of melatonin, a hormone that regulates circadian rhythm and leads to a deeper sleep.

 The Ideal Temperature When Not Home

 Returning to a hot home is obviously a concern, but you can alleviate those worries by investing in a smart thermostat that can be remotely controlled with your phone.
-Just log into the app on your way home, set the temperature back to around 78 degrees, and you’ll return home to a cozy environment.
+Just log in to the app on your way home, set the temperature to around 78 degrees, and you’ll come back to a cool, refreshing house.

 More From Our Network